-Figure 2 shows that the gradient and curvature versions of S^3 find different types of features.
+Figure 2 shows that the gradient and curvature versions of $S^3$ find different types of features.
 This has motivated the development of a hybrid version, which combines the two visual paradigms.
-This approach first finds significant arrows, as on the left of Figure 2.
+This approach first finds significant arrows, as in Figure 2a.
 Then where curvature is also significant, the arrow is recolored with the curvature color (left green where curvature is not significant).
-And where curvature is significant, but gradient is not, a colored dot is used.
-Such an S^3 plot is shown in the left part of Figure 3.
+And where curvature is significant, but gradient is not, a colored dot is used (this case didn't appear for these data at this scale, but see Figure 5a for such dots).
+Such an $S^3$ plot is shown in Figure 3a.
 This is not easy to look at the first time, as there may be considerable problems with information overload.
 But after building some experience, we find this preferable to either approach taken separately.
 In particular this combines into a single plot the lessons about the features noted above.
-For the above reasons a movie version is available at the above web address in the file ssskdelfig3a.mpg.
+Again the movie version on the above web site is recommended.

-A weakness of these versions of S^3 is that they are not rotation invariant.
+A weakness of these versions of $S^3$ is that they are not rotation invariant.
 In particular, the arrows and dots are arranged along rectangular grid points.
-This results in certain "raster effects", e.g. the ridge along the line y = x has a different texture in the left part of Figure 2, than the ridges along the lines y = 20 and x = 20.
+This results in certain "raster effects", e.g. the ridge along the line y = x has a different texture in Figure 2a, than the ridges along the lines y = 20 and x = 20.
 This problem is well understood in the area of visualization of vector fields in computer graphics, see Helman and Hesselink (1989) for an access to this literature.
-The right side of Figure 3 shows an adaptation of the "streamline" idea to the context of S^3 .
-Each line starts at a randomly chosen pixel with a significant gradient (i.e. a green arrow as in the left of Figure 2).
+Figure 3b shows an adaptation of the "streamline" idea to the context of $S^3$ .
+Each line starts at a randomly chosen pixel with a significant gradient (i.e. a green arrow as in Figure 2a).
 The line is step-wise extended in both gradient directions, until the gradient is no longer significant.
 Intuitively this corresponds to moving in the directions of steepest ascent and descent.
 Note that this visualization clearly highlights ridges, since the streamlines first march up the slope of the ridge, in a direction that is quite different from the ridge direction.
 Then when they get to the crest, they turn and follow the ridge direction.
 The previously discussed ridges along the lines y = x and y = 20 are clearly shown in this way.
-Also the suggestion of a ridge along the line x = 20 is perhaps most marked with this version of S^3 .
-Again it is well worth studying the movie version with more scales, in the file ssskdelfig3b.mpg at the above location.
+Also the suggestion of a ridge along the line x = 20is perhaps most marked with this version of $S^3$ .
+Again it is well worth studying the movie version with more scales, available from the above location.

-FIGURE 3: Combined gradient and curvature (left) and streamline (right) versions of Significance in Scale Space for the h = 5 kernel density estimate, for the lagged Melbourne maximum temperature data.
+FIGURE 3: Combined gradient and curvature (a) and streamline (b) versions of Significance in Scale Space for the h = 5 kernel density estimate, for the lagged Melbourne maximum temperature data.